mas-bandwidth/gafferongames/content/about.md

 And now there's even more stuff I want to write about.
 But writing quality articles takes _so much time_ and I need to earn enough money each month to pay rent and health insurance.
 Because of this, I rely on sponsorship to carve out time to work on articles and open source code.

 So if you enjoy my articles and open source code, please [sponsor my work](http://www.patreon.com).
-Not only does your support encourage me to create more articles and open source code, you also get access to [example source code](http://www.patreon.com/gafferongames) for articles on gafferongames.com
+Not only does your support encourage me to create more articles and open source code, you also get access to [example source code](http://www.patreon.com/gafferongames) for articles on gafferongames.com!

-__Cheers and thanks for your support!__
+__Cheers and thanks for your support__

 _-- Glenn_